 - Reserve rooms, vans, and other necessary equipment.

-- Advertise that the group will be holding interest meetings (via PhoenixCONNECT, flyers, digital posters, table tents, E-Net, ENN, etc.) to gain membership and assess viability of the organization.
+- Advertise that the group will be holding interest meetings (via PhoenixCONNECT, flyers, digital posters, table tents, Today@Elon, ENN, etc.) to gain membership and assess the viability of the organization.

 - Have access to an organization page through PhoenixCONNECT.